Blingorton/Wildcard-Editor/README.md

 Underneath the document viewer is the wildcards in doc window, which lists out all wildcards present in the currently open document. double clicking any of these in this window will open that wildcard.
 It also features an open all button, as well as a search use button, which opens a popup that will list out all wildcards in the wildcard folder that call the currently open document.

 Lastly in the bottom right corner there's a wrapper confirmation and a spell check toggle.
 Overall I find this tool incredibly useful, but it definitely is the buggiest out of the lot.

+UPDATE: Changed the core of the text editing section to a MUCH more reliable scintilla base.